-10. Fees, Fines and Charges.
+- 10. Fees, Fines and Charges.
 Each school in the Fayette County School System may charge fees for extracurricular activities as long as charges are not made a condition of attendance or credit within the normal school day academic program.
-Examples of legitimate charges include, but are not limited to, the following: Gate Admissions, Student Publications, Graduation Fees (participation not required), Replacement/Repair Cost for lost or Abused School Property, Activity Fees, Student Parking Fee, Locker Fee, and Field Trips.
+Examples of legitimate charges include, but are not limited to, the following: Gate Admissions, Student Publications, Graduation Fees (participation not required), Replacement/Repair Cost for lost or Abused School Property, Activity Fees, Student Parking Fee, Locker Fee, and Field Trips. - 12.
+Food and Drink.

-11. Field Trips and Make up Work.
-When a field trip is scheduled on a school day, all work for that day should be turned in prior to leaving for the field trip or on the day of the trip.

-12. Food and Drink.
 Students are not allowed to consume food or drink in the classroom during school.
 Any food or drink must be eaten in the commons area only.
-The commons are open from 8:00 - 8:30 before school and during their assigned lunch period.

-13. Counseling Department.
+The commons are open from 8:00 8:30 before school and during their assigned lunch period.
+Food may not be delivered to the school for students via DoorDash, GrubHub etc. No outside restaurant food is allowed.
+Lunches that students brought from home are permissible. - 13.
+Counseling Department.
 The Counseling Office of SCHS is available to students to help plan an individual course of study, to resolve conflicts, discuss personal problems, and explore career opportunities and choices.
-Students wishing to see their counselor should send an email with a brief description for the appointment.
+Students wishing to see their counselor can complete a form in the counseling office or he/she can send an email.
 The counselor will call the student up to be seen.
-Students may not miss class in order to wait to see a counselor.

-14. Hall Passes.
+Students may not miss class in order to wait to see a counselor. - 14.
+Hall Passes.
 A student not in class during class time must have a pass.
-Passes will be issued by the teachers or office personnel.
+Passes will be issued by the teachers or office personnel. - 15.
+Lockers.

-15. Lockers.
 Students may rent a locker anytime during the school year for \$6.00.
 Students are responsible for any items placed in their assigned locker, and lockers may NOT be shared with another student.
 Lockers may be searched if reasonable suspicion of a violation exists.
-Students are also responsible for keeping up with their own locker combination.

-16. Off Limit Areas during Lunch.
+Students are also responsible for keeping up with their own locker combination. - 16.
+Off Limit Areas during Lunch.
 During lunch, students must remain in the commons or outside courtyard.
 Restrooms will be available to the students in the gym lobby.
-All other areas are off limits unless the student has a pass.

-17. Parental Rights and Responsibility.
-Parents of students who fall under Section 504 of the Rehabilitation Act have the right to the following:

-- Parents shall be provided written notice prior to any special evaluation or change in educational placement of their child. - The right to attend any Student Support Team or other placement meetings held by the school. - Parents have the right to appropriate instructional and assessment strategies for their child. - The opportunity to examine all relevant records regarding identification, evaluation, educational programs, and placement for their child. - The right to disagree with the identification, evaluation, educational program, or placement of the student. - The right to an impartial hearing on the matter of disagreement. - The right to be represented by counsel at the hearing. - The right to request a review by a state hearing officer of the findings of the impartial hearing.
+All other areas are off limits unless the student has a pass. - 17.
+Parental Rights and Responsibility.
+Parents of students who fall under Section 504 of the Rehabilitation Act have the right to the following: - Parents shall be provided written notice prior to any special evaluation or change in educational placement of their child. - The right to attend any Student Support Team or other placement meetings held by the school. - Parents have the right to appropriate instructional and assessment strategies for their child. - The opportunity to examine all relevant records regarding identification, evaluation, educational programs, and placement for their child. - The right to disagree with the identification, evaluation, educational program, or placement of the student.

+- The right to an impartial hearing on the matter of disagreement. - The right to be represented by counsel at the hearing. - The right to request a review by a state hearing officer of the findings of the impartial hearing.